nayan-agrawal/java-notes/notes/OOPs.md

  - Using ‘this’ keyword as an argument in the constructor call.

 #### Constructors in Java
 Constructor is a special method which is invoked automatically at the time of object creation.
-It is used to initialize the data members of new objects generally.
+It is used to initialize the data members of new objects.
 At the time of calling the constructor, memory for the object is allocated in the memory.
 Every time an object is created using the new() keyword, at least one constructor is called.

 > Note: It is not necessary to write a constructor for a class.
 It is because the java compiler creates a default constructor (constructor with no arguments) if your class doesn’t have any.